-We filled 325 backpacks, which had been donated by Anything Data, at our April meeting with all kinds of “goodies” which were donated by our member firms and individuals, including Land Title, and will be enjoyed by the students of the school.
-The students won’t receive the backpacks until the end of our visit that day which will include having POPSICLE, the Polar Bear mascot from the Denver Museum of Nature and Science, an assembly, readings in the individual classrooms performed by our EWI representatives and a chance to visit with the author of Solar the Polar, Kim Constantinesco.
+Our 2018 Reading Rally was held in May at Colfax Elementary.
+We filled 325 backpacks, which had been donated by Anything Data, at our April meeting with all kinds of “goodies” which were donated by our member firms and individuals.
+The day included having POPSICLE, the Polar Bear mascot from the Denver Museum of Nature and Science, an assembly, readings in the individual classrooms performed by our EWI representatives and a chance to visit with the author of Solar the Polar, Kim Constantinesco.

 The “Living Well Showers” are a series of four fully functioning shower bays built into a mobile trailer that can be parked around the greater Denver area and hooked up to local water sources.
 The trailer includes three standard bays and one disability compliant bay with wheel-chair access.
 Each bay includes operational sinks and mirrors and will be supplied with other resources needed for guests to brush their teeth, get a fresh pair of socks and undergarments, and temporarily store their belongings in a secure environment.